Galway native Jeanne Sampier is easily distracted by the beauty, strength and interconnectedness of the natural world.

 You can also reach Megan on Twitter @nelis_megan

 Louise is a Visual Artist, Facilitator, and Jewellery designer/maker.
 Currently studying an MA in Arts Policy and Practice at The Huston School of Film & Digital Media, NUIG, she also holds a BA (Hons) Fine and Applied Art from the University of Ulster, Belfast (2009).
 Louise is a member of Engage Art Studios, and Co-director of 126 Artist-Run Gallery, Galway.
-Louise is the Visual Art Coordinator for An Áit Eile
+Louise is the Shop Manager for An Áit Eile

 Contact Louise Spokes